KO81/videoToCanvas/README.md

 - the poster can be either a url, a loaded image or a none empty HTMLCanvasElement.
 - video url gets automatically fetched
 - so no other items are needed to start this project.
-13. Independable functions, All functions are written in such a manner, that they are independable form other functions.
+13. Independable functions, All functions are written in such a manner, that they are independable from other functions.
 So if one function is failing or has no return, only functions that are called via this function doesn't get executed, while all others will function as surposed.
 14. You can enable or disable the project at any time.
 This and many more features are already within this project.